jtang613/GhidrAssist/README.md

 * Settings to modify API host, key, model name and max tokens.

 Future Roadmap:
-* Agentic assistant - Use Autogen or similar framework for self-guided binary RE.
 * Model fine tuning - Leverage the RLHF dataset to fine tune the model.

 ## Screenshots